-If there is a genuine fault with your Apple Watch - perhaps the battery doesn't charge properly, or the screen glitches - this will be covered by the warranty and Apple will replace the Watch, as long as you can prove you haven't tampered with it.
-Your Watch will be covered by a warranty for one year.
+If there is a genuine fault with your Apple Watch - perhaps the battery doesn't charge properly, or the screen glitches - this will be covered by the warranty and Apple will replace the watch, as long as you can prove you haven't tampered with it.
+Your watch will be covered by a warranty for one year.
 Contact Apple and they'll see you right.

-You don't get anything for nothing, though, so ordinarily we wouldn't expect Apple to replace a damaged Apple Watch that you've dropped or just been careless with - just as nobody should expect Apple to replace their iPhone if they break the screen.
+You don't get anything for nothing, though, so ordinarily we wouldn't expect Apple to replace a damaged Apple Watch that you've dropped - just as nobody should expect Apple to replace their iPhone if they break the screen through their own carelessness.
 Read: Will Apple replace my iPhone?

 What about if a scratch or crack appears and you're sure you didn't drop the watch or do anything reckless?
 Will Apple believe you?
 A recent court case offers some hope here.
 Mr Gareth Cross, a British man from Aberystwyth, took Apple to the small claims court after the company wouldn't replace or refund his cracked Apple Watch.
 (They said the damage wasn't covered under warranty.)
 The court found in his favour and required Apple to pay Mr Cross the cost of the watch plus court fees.

 Whether you want to go through the same legal process is debatable: as Mr Cross himself acknowledged, the case became "a little stressful" and lasted six months.
 But it's possible that the precedent this sets will make Apple more inclined to offer refunds and repairs in future.
 We shall see.